Will my child be taught broadly the same curriculum as they would if they were in school?

 We have posted work to be submitted by the end of the week so that it allows parents flexibility to schedule this around their other commitments but some work should be completed every day .
 We encourage you to submit work as you complete it so that teachers can comment and feedback throughout the week.

 In KS1 we provide 1 hour of English ( which includes phonics, reading, spelling and grammar and writing tasks), 1 hour of Maths and 1 hour of learning in the Foundation Subjects (History, Geography, PE, Music, RE, RHSE, Art).
 In EYFS there are a range of learning tasks linked to all areas of the EYFS curriculum and including phonics and reading, maths, understanding the world, physical development, expressive and creative aspects of learning.
 Younger pupils will find it more difficult to sustain learning in long blocks and we therefore suggest that they have shorter blocks spread throughout the day if possible.
 Some of the learning for Reception will include listening to a story, playing with small world play and play dough to reflect the active learning children would be having in school.

-Phonics learning is particularly important and we have provided daily phonics learning videos which are in line with our Read Write Inc approach so that children are able to quickly pick this up again when they return to school.
+Phonics learning is particularly important and we will provide daily phonics learning videos which are in line with our Read Write Inc approach so that children are able to quickly pick this up again when they return to school.
 This should be done daily.